 In the News

-U.S. News and World Report ranks Loyola fifth in the nation for trial advocacy.
+U.S. News and World Report ranks Loyola fourth in the nation for trial advocacy.

 "For months, my team would work on theories, themes and evidence arguments before we faced other law schools in competitions around the country...
 I can honestly say that my experience helped me in interviews."